batrapulkit/IPL-Prediction/README.md

 The model is evaluated using accuracy and classification report metrics.

 ## Results
-The model provides predictions on whether a team will score 30+ runs in the first 3 overs based on historical data.
+The model predicts whether a team will score 30+ runs in the first 3 overs based on historical data.
 The predictions are made with an accuracy that is evaluated using the classification report.